dhairya02/FitbitAPI/docs/privacy.md

 This Privacy Policy may be updated periodically.
 The most current version will always be available at this URL, and continued use of the Application signifies acceptance of any updates.

 ## Contact Information
-For questions about this Privacy Policy or how your data is used, please contact the study team or system administrator at [INSERT CONTACT EMAIL].
+For questions about this Privacy Policy or how your data is used, please contact the study team or system administrator at dhairyaanil.upadhyay@nyulangone.org.